ABSITE Resources

 Audio Review/Podcasts

-• Throughout the year there are multiple good audio podcasts to listen to such as the EAST Traumacast, Trauma ICU Rounds, Tiger Country or Audible Bleeding, but ultimately for ABSITE review Behind the Knife is the best.
+• Throughout the year there are multiple good audio podcasts to listen to such as the EAST Traumacast, Trauma ICU Rounds, Tiger Country, or Audible Bleeding, but ultimately for ABSITE review Behind the Knife is the best.
 Nearly every surgery resident is familiar with BTK and their condensed ABSITE review series provides a great review in a solid format.
 We cannot recommend them highly enough.

 ABSITE Review Courses: These generally cost $150-$1,000 for a 2-3 day review session.
 They are generally composed of various lectures regarding high-yield ABSITE topics and may also include additional practice questions.
 Many are moving to a virtual format, although there are still in-person courses available.
 We do not believe these to be overly helpful.
 They are often expensive and there is no good evidence to prove significantly improved performance.
 We will, however, note that many of the virtual courses are now allowing cheaper prices than in the past.
-In our opinion, 2-3 days of dedicated study would be better served by additional practice questions – active learning is associated with improved performance compared to passive learning.
+In our opinion, 2-3 days of dedicated study would be better served by additional practice questions than lectures – active learning is associated with improved performance compared to passive learning.

 • The ABSITE Review Course